+ILLNESS PROTOCOLS AND SAFETY: If you feel ill or exhibit respiratory or other symptoms, you should not come to class.
+Seek medical attention if necessary and notify your instructor(s) as soon as possible by email.
 Please check your email daily BEFORE coming to class.
-If we need to conduct class remotely because the instructor or a guest speaker is complying with UW policies and unable to attend in person, we will send all registered students an email with a Zoom link for remote instruction.
+If we need to conduct class remotely because the instructor or a guest speaker is unable to attend in person, we will send all registered students an email with a Zoom link for remote instruction or a plan for making up the class.
+Additional recommendations include: